nasa/icc/README.md

 # icc-dev
-Contains MATLAB simulation and optimization code for spacecraft orbiting Small Solar System Bodies.
+Contains MATLAB simulation and optimization code for spacecraft orbiting small Solar System Bodies.
 ___
 ## Quickstart
 The examples folder contains example _main_ scripts, which demonstrate usage of the provided modules.
 The scripts should be executed from within this folder.